 As proposed in Ref.~\cite{Wu:2023wfv}, an efficient search strategy for these \acp{QNM} is to retain only the first phase term in Eq.~(\ref{eq:arghf}), which dominates the phase variation and is determined by the same parameter set as the amplitude in Eq.~(\ref{eq:abshf}), while treating the slowly varying second term as a constant.
 This constant phase is then marginalized in the likelihood function as a nuisance parameter.
 In Ref.~\cite{Wu:2023wfv}, we derived the phase-marginalized likelihood for a single GW detector without including the detector response.
 Here, we generalize this derivation to a network of multiple detectors, incorporating their respective detector responses.
 In the frequency domain, the strain data for the $I$-th detector can be modeled as: $d_I(f)=n_I(f)+R_I(f)h(f)$, where $n_I$ is stationary Gaussian noise, $h(f)$ is the signal waveform, and $R_I(f)$ denotes the effective impulse response for the $I$-th detector.\footnote{The spinning-UCO waveform $h(f)$ is asymmetric in frequency.
 Including the detector response gives the real time-domain strain $h_I(f)=\frac{1}{2}[R_I(f)h(f)+R^*_I(f)h^*(-f)]$, which projects both positive and negative frequency parts onto the positive side, resulting in a two-component structure~\cite{Conklin:2019fcs,Ren:2021xbe}.
 Since our search selects only the dominant component, we use the simplified notation $h_I(f)=R_I(f)h(f)$ here.} For a given frequency bin, the Gaussian likelihood in polar coordinates is given by

-where, $d_{I,j}$, $R_{I,j}$ and $h_{j}$ denote the data, impulse response and signal model in the $j$-th frequency bin; $\phi_{I,j}$, $\theta_{I,j}$ and $\delta_{j}$ represent their corresponding phases. $P_{I,j}$ is the one-sided \ac{PSD}, and $\tilde{P}_{I,j} = P_{I,j}/4\delta f$ is the normalized one-sided \ac{PSD}, with $\delta f=1/T$ being the frequency resolution.
+where, $d_{I,j}$, $R_{I,j}$, and $h_{j}$ denote the data, impulse response, and signal model in the $j$-th frequency bin; $\phi_{I,j}$, $\theta_{I,j}$, and $\delta_{j}$ represent their corresponding phases. $P_{I,j}$ is the one-sided \ac{PSD}, and $\tilde{P}_{I,j} = P_{I,j}/4\delta f$ is the normalized one-sided \ac{PSD}, with $\delta f=1/T$ being the frequency resolution.
 Since the noise is independent across frequency bins and detectors, the joint likelihood is the product of individual likelihoods.
-For the $n$-th \ac{QNM}, we combine the likelihoods of all frequency bins $j\in \mathcal{J}_n$ associated with the mode and marginalize over the approximately constant phase term $\delta^\prime_n\equiv \delta_n+2\pi f t_d$.
+We divide all frequency bins within the band into distinct subsets $\{\mathcal{J}_n\}$, where each subset $\mathcal{J}_n$ contains the bins around the $n$-th \ac{QNM}.
+We then combine the likelihoods for all bins $j \in \mathcal{J}_n$ associated with the $n$-th mode and marginalize over the approximately constant phase term $\delta^\prime_n\equiv \delta_n+2\pi f t_d$.
 The marginalized likelihood is then expressed as